torizon/modular-rack-toradex/README.md

 <img src="example_iris.png" width="1000">

+It is also possible to use these supports on their side, which significantly improves air circulation.
+In these cases, it is recommended to use the mounting holes to secure the boards with screws.

 ## How to use

 To select your board, you must include the desired board on the first lines of `main.scad` file.
 The dimensions of each board can be found in the `boards_dimensions directory`.
 After that, export the STL file and use your preferred slicer to create the file for printing.